Monthly Conversion Optimisation Tools Update – April 2019

-AWA digital’s Marketing Coordinator, Nicole Major, explores the latest conversion optimisation tools and industry news.
+AWA digital’s Marketing Coordinator, Nicole Major, explores the latest conversion optimisation tools and industry news for April 2019.

 If you’re just getting started on the path to personalisation, or ready to turn your path into a super highway, there are big updates from Qubit to help you get there.
 Plus, we look at some excellent new features in Balsamiq and powerful new analysis in Omniconvert test results.